Llamaware/LlamaLoader/README.md

 LlamaLoader is licensed under the Tumbolia Public License.
 Tomb is licensed under the MIT License.
 [AngleSharp](https://github.com/AngleSharp/AngleSharp) is licensed under the MIT License.
+[decode-js](https://github.com/echo094/decode-js) is licensed under the MIT License.